tabcat/rough-opal/REPORT.md

 ##### typescript implementation (with public API locked until 1.0)

-The original plan was to turn the project into typescript toward the end of the grant.
+The original plan was to turn the project into Typescript toward the end of the grant.
-However Steve, my partner on [Cypsela](https://github.com/cypsela), recommended I use Typescript immediately.
+However, Steve, my partner on [Cypsela](https://github.com/cypsela), recommended I use Typescript immediately.

 *Thanks Steve*

-Had not tried Typescript much before.
 It helped a bunch and likely sped up development pretty considerably.

 - https://github.com/opalsnt/welo/issues/3
 - https://github.com/opalsnt/welo/commit/d548bf51f31771a7c6f1837d54dd5fbcad21502d